jonathanhayes/Tweepy-Bot-Example/README.md

 Pay particular attention to line 168 through line 175 for the reply functionality.
 The trigger keyword(like !command) is at line 51

+Don't forget you can also set up multiple search filters to listen for, so you can do something like this

+search = ['!command1', !command2']

+and do different logic depending on what the trigger word is.

 # Important

 Twitter doesn't like it when you tweet the same message a lot.
 If you get a duplicate message error,